-Your condo unit is right across from a busy main road.
-You might often wake up to loud music and loud laughter at midnight sometimes.
+Your condo unit as is right across from a busy main road.
+As condo owners, you might often wake up to loud music and loud laughter at midnight sometimes.
 It disturbs your sleep and makes it difficult to enjoy your home.

 It is not nice when inconsiderate residents affect the lives of those around them.
 However, living in a condominium means you must also have a little bit of tolerance to be there.

 Enjoy condo living!

 In conclusion, neither condos nor any other type of house is perfect.
 The choice is a matter of personal preference and depends on several factors: location, type of housing, budget, and lifestyle.

 We compiled all the pros and cons of condo living, so you can take them into account when you consider the condo living and lifestyle.
 The decision to have a condo living is depending on the ideal lifestyle you imagine for the rest of your life.

 First, are you planning on selling the house?
 If so, are you planning on moving out of the city or to the suburbs?
 Do you plan on having children?
 All of these factors will influence your decision.
 If you want to live in a condo, you must take its pros and cons seriously because one decision buying a property will influence up to 35 years of your life.

 The information on this website is subject to change at any time without prior notice from Properly.
 Quantitative metrics are taken and used based on recency at the time of writing.
 While the Properly team takes information accuracy seriously, we are not liable for any losses due to incorrect information.
 The information provided is solely to inform users and is not in any way a form of offer or contract unless stated otherwise.